 What is the Delta variant?

 The Delta variant, also known as B.1.617.2, was first identified in India last fall.
-Since then, the variant has been reported in many countries and in every state in the U.S.
+Since then, the variant has been reported in many countries and in all 50 states in the U.S.

 Should we be concerned?

 Yes, the Centers for Disease Control and Prevention (CDC) has classified the Delta variant as a “variant of concern.”
 This means that it has been shown that this variant:

 - spreads more easily than other strains of COVID-19.

 What can I do to prevent getting the Delta variant?